NREL/pyGOBLET/README.md

-# pyGOLD: A Python Global Optimization Library
+# pyGOBLET: A Python Global Optimization Benchmarking Library for Evaluation and Testing

-pyGOLD is a Python package for benchmarking global optimization algorithms.
+pyGOBLET is a Python package for benchmarking global optimization algorithms.

 ## Features